gregcaporaso/microbiogeo/doc/notes/MultiCoLA.rst

 **Reached the end of the manual:**
         Trying to find out what the results mean, and how to use this with our datasets.
+        It looks like OTU_table has the same format as input.txt map.txt might be the same as env.txt

 Input Files
 -----------